 6. Can you name a few search engines other than Google?

-This is a popular SEO interview question.
+This is one of the popular SEO interview questions.
 Here are a few of them:

 7. What does WWW stand for?